Lab-Frauscher/SPF/README.md

 - ```extraCerebral```: Mx1 string array of extracerebral channels
 - ```MNI```: Nx3 double array of three dimensional channel coordinates
 - ```spike_gamma_rates```: Nx6 double array of IED-gamma rates computed for each channel in six segments of the one hour interictal data

+## Implementing the spatial perturbation framework on your own data

 ## Reproducing results